Research

 “Institutional Commitment and Economic Revival: Evidence from Palace-Building in Renaissance Rome”

-Abstract I study the recovery of the Roman economy following the papacy’s sojourn in France (1309-1377).
-I show that a reform of inheritance laws in 1480 gave rise to an era of palace-building resulting in the construction of over 35% of palaces built in Roman history.
-Using a novel dataset that links information on investment projects and patrons, I provide evidence that the reform, which allowed prelates to bequeath their possessions, caused a significant increase of prelate palace-building relative to their lay counterparts (who were not directly affected by the reform).
-Initial prelate investment then guaranteed that the papacy would remain in Rome long-term, which eventually incentivized laymen to invest – though the return of the papacy to Rome itself had failed to induce investment.
-Increased confidence in Rome's future also manifested in more ambitious projects, across all patrons.
-I disentangle the effect of commitment to long-term presence from the effects of contemporaneous papal presence in Rome to show that the irreversibility of institutional change is a necessary condition for successful intervention.
+Abstract I study the recovery of the Roman economy following the papacy’s absence (1309-1377), specifically, an era of palace-building resulting in the construction of over 35% of palaces built in Roman history.
+Using a novel dataset, I show that the late-15th-century palace-construction boom was triggered by credible institutional commitment.
+Two reforms allowed prelates to bequeath their possessions (1475) and reduced costs for all patrons (1480), causing a significant increase of prelate palace-building.
+Initial prelate investment guaranteed the papacy would remain in Rome long-term, which eventually incentivized laymen to invest.
+I disentangle the effect of commitment to long-term presence from contemporaneous papal presence to show that the irreversibility of institutional change is a necessary condition for successful intervention.

 Work in Progress